Skip to main content

 Manorama was startled as Aniruddha got visibly angry.
 He stood up as he spoke firmly.

-“You are her friend and that is why I am helping you.
+“You are her friend, and that is why I am helping you.
 That doesn’t mean you have the right to walk in here and talk in that manner about my wife.”
 He snapped.
 Manorama realised she had spoken out of turn,

 “I didn’t mean…”, Manorama fumbled.

-Manorama had walked into the narrow entrance of a house at Maratha Ditch Lane, her heart heavy, and mind restless.
+Manorama had walked into the narrow entrance of a house at Maratha Ditch Lane, her heart heavy, and her mind restless.
 She was sleeping less at night and thinking more.
 She didn’t want to face her friends.
 Worse, she feared that Aniruddha and Bondita now misunderstood her and judged her character.
 How could she face them?
 She walked up the spiral stairs of the deserted upper floors and walked into a room.
 Most of the rooms were closed.
 They were used for warehousing goods by traders.
 Only this one, hired under the false name of a trader, was opened once a week for their meetings.
 She sat down on the floor among a few others.

 “We were picking up pace.”
 The leader of the group spoke.
-“But unfortunately after the British became aware of the Anushilan Samiti after Master Da and Binoy Badal Dinesh were caught, the Jugantar Dal decided to dissolve.”
+“But unfortunately, after the British became aware of the Anushilan Samiti after Master Da and Binoy Badal Dinesh were caught, the Jugantar Dal decided to dissolve.”
 His words made the people in the room frown.

 “Will Bose walk out and make a party?
 Should we join him?”
 One of the men asked.

-“It is up to you, really if you want to lay low and see if we regroup or join…” Barun shrugged.
+“It is up to you, really, if you want to lay low and see if we regroup or join…” Barun shrugged.

 “What is the Congress party planning?”
 It was Manorama who asked the question.